kylewillcode/mdm-server/README.md

     ---

     * **Extract private key using the following command:**
     If you've added a password to `private.p12` file during export in step 3 you need to enter the same import password in this command.
 Also you need to enter the PEM pass phrase.
-This pass phrase will be requires in next command.
+This pass phrase will be required in next command.

     `openssl pkcs12 -in private.p12 -nocerts -out key.pem`